jeppewelling/departuretimes/README.md

   See diagram.pdf:
   https://github.com/jeppewelling/departuretimes/blob/master/diagram.pdf

+  - The health service
+        is responsible for logging information about the system health, currently it only tracks the time it takes for a search to pass through the web-application and be returned to the end user.
+        The health service contains a PID algorithm that determines if additional query-service workers should be spawned to help consume search requests.

+  - The Query service
+        is responseible for carrying out the actual searches in the data received from the store.

+  - The Data store service
+        is responsible for keeping track of all incoming data from the data providers.
+        It broadcasts the data to the query service(s) that has subscribed to the storage services data feed.

+  - The Data service
+        is responsible for importing data from the data providers and adding geo-locations to these data.
+        It ensures that the data are requested in a fair way, avoiding DoS.

   The services depicted in the diagram are glued together with RabbitMQ.
   I decided to have the components coupled together as loosely as possible